 - Work on projects that change environments to better support healthy choices

 - Work in teams of youth and adults to identify and complete projects that focus on health and well-being

-*As noted, all volunteers will go through 40 hours of training.
-If individual is already an Extension volunteer, some hours of training already taken will be honored toward this training.
+*Volunteers will be interviewed and go through a background check in order to be eligible for training.
+As noted, all volunteers will go through 40 hours of training.
+If an individual is already an Extension volunteer, some hours of training already taken will be honored toward this training.

-Join our next cohort of volunteers which will begin their training in January 2023 and complete by April 2023.
-More information on registration can be found here: https://ud-pcs.idloom.events/MWVFall2022
+Join our next cohort of volunteers which will begin their training in January 2024 and complete by April 2024.

 An outline of the training is below.
 The training is self-paced and prepares individuals to work in the community on education, systems and environmental issues that will support healthier communities.